OWASP/CheatSheetSeries/cheatsheets/Injection_Prevention_Cheat_Sheet.md

 1. **Parameterization** - If available, use structured mechanisms that automatically enforce the separation between data and command.
 These mechanisms can help to provide the relevant quoting, encoding.
 2. **Input validation** - the values for commands and the relevant arguments should be both validated.
 There are different degrees of validation for the actual command and its arguments:
-    - When it comes to the **commands** used, these must be validated against a whitelist of allowed commands.
+    - When it comes to the **commands** used, these must be validated against a allow list of allowed commands.
     - In regards to the **arguments** used for these commands, they should be validated using the following options:
         - Positive or "whitelist" input validation - where are the arguments allowed explicitly defined
-        - White list Regular Expression - where is explicitly defined a whitelist of good characters allowed and the maximum length of the string.
+        - Allow list Regular Expression - where is explicitly defined a allow list of good characters allowed and the maximum length of the string.
 Ensure that metacharacters like `& | ; $ > < \` \ !` and white-spaces are not part of the Regular Expression.
 For example, the following regular expression only allows lowercase letters and numbers, and does not contain metacharacters.
 The length is also being limited to 3-10 characters:

 `^[a-z0-9]{3,10}$`